-This two-year Associate in Applied Science Degree program in Criminal Justice is designed for the student, with or without police experience, who is interested in the career of law enforcement and criminal justice.
-The program combines a broad background of courses in the area of law enforcement with a sound liberal arts education; however, it is not designed as a substitute for regular in-service or recruit training but is geared to complement practical police knowledge.
-Employment opportunities for graduates are available in city, county, state, and federal agencies, private industry, education, and the armed forces.
+This two-year Associate in Applied Science Degree program in Criminal Justice is designed to prepare students, with or without experience, for entry-level jobs in criminal justice fields like law enforcement, the court system, corrections, and security.
+The program combines a broad background of courses in the area of law enforcement, corrections, and criminal law with a sound liberal arts education.
+Employment opportunities for graduates are available in city, county, and state agencies, as well as, private industry and the armed forces.